KaMoni/Playground/README.md

 >"Skills children develop on the playground often become lifelong skill sets."
 (WIKIPEDIA)
 <br><br>

-So this playground is a very important place for experimenting and learning, keeping little code snippets etc.
+This playground is a very important place for experimenting and learning, keeping little code snippets etc.

 ## ASP-ListViewExample